Where is Taiwan?

 Taiwan is an Asian country covering 35,980.00 km2 of which 10.34% is water and 32,260.00 km2 is land.
 The area includes includes the Pescadores, Matsu, and Quemoy islands. and slightly smaller than Maryland and Delaware combined.
 Its geographic coordinates are 23 30 N, 121 00 E and Taipei is the capital city.

 The name comes from "Tayowan", which was the name of the coastal sandbank where the former Dutch colonial headquarters stood.

 Its constitution was last ratified in 1947.

 Taiwan has a mean elevation of 1,150 m above sea level.
-Its lowest elevation is South China Sea.
-Its highest elevation is Yu Shan which is 3,952m above tall.

 It has a continental climate with hot summers and mild winters; some areas in the mountainous regions are semiarid.
 Its terrain consists of rugged mountains and gently rolling plains.